-That’s main reason we deliver training to employability professionals; so that we improve the quality of the support provided to people with convictions.
+That’s why we deliver training to employability professionals; so that we improve the quality of the support provided to people with criminal records.
 We know from the feedback that we get that the training is high-quality and relevant to their work.

 That’s also why we’ve recently worked with the Institute of Employability Professionals (IEP) and today have published a ’10 things about criminal records’ guide aimed specifically at employability professionals.